Mrs Vali Atkinson

 Being able to contribute towards a child's life opportunities and the community is a privilege and remains a fundamental part of both her and her husband's lives.

 Demelza loves to travel, read and swim.
 She also has been known to enjoy the odd party!

 Mrs Saira Sawtell

 Saira studied English Language and Literature at St Catherine's College, Oxford.
-For some years after graduating, she worked in business before becoming a mother and deciding that to prepare the next generation for life was the most worthwhile vocation she could imagine.
+For some years after graduating, she worked in business before becoming a mother and deciding that to prepare the next generation for life was most worthwhile.
 She teacher-trained by distance, with placements at local schools, juggling the demands of motherhood and studying.

-Saira lives near Weymouth with her husband and three sons, one of whom is a new teacher (maths, secondary) and all of whom have attended local schools.
-She loves to read, to travel and to walk her old collie Tess (named after a D’Urberville, of course).
+Saira lives near Weymouth with her husband and three sons, one of whom is a new teacher (Maths, Secondary) and all of whom have attended local schools.
+She loves to read, to travel and to walk her dog.

 Mrs Katy Skinner